Alex-Gamper/Ada-WinRT-Runtime/README.md

 * .\gprbuild -p -P Winrt_runtime.gpr
 * .\gprinstall -f -p -P Winrt_runtime.gpr

+Alternatively, their is a build.cmd script as part of the distribution that runs the above two commands.

 ### Notes

 If you have previously built this runtime for a different target/version.
 Then please clean your previous env